 If you’re dealing with more significant issues that cannot be resolved with the solutions provided in this window air conditioner troubleshooting guide, the odds are pretty good you’ll need expert help or a brand new unit.

-If the latter is the case, we can help you find the best product for your home with our free window air conditioner buying guide.
+If the latter is the case, we can help you find the best product for your home with our best window AC unit guide.